molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 # eORCA025 configuration setup
 ## 1. Numerical Code
- Decision is to be made on the NEMO release that will be used in the project.
-There is a trade-off between stability and novelty when choosing the NEMO release for the projetct.
-Two options are on the table:
+The choice of NEMO version to use in the project is based on the following with 2 options on the table:
-  * NEMO r4.0.5 : this is  the last stable version of NEMO 4.0.
+  * NEMO r4.0.6 : this is  the last stable version of NEMO 4.0.
     * Advantage : stability, other run already performed with this release, well debugued.
     * Disadvantages : For the project, the concern is mainly about AGRIF development.
-4.0.5 do not have the recent AGRIF developpement, that can me usefull for the second part of the project.
+4.0.6 do not have the recent AGRIF developpement, that can me usefull for the second part of the project.
   * NEMO trunk : this is the sharp edge of NEMO on going developpent, that will lead to a the 4.2_RC (Release Candidate) in June or July 2021.
    * Advantage : this 4.2_RC, have various AGRIF enhancement, of interest for IMHOTEP:
      * AGRIF nests across the periodic boundary